luau-lang/rfcs/docs/amended-require-resolution-init.md

 This proposal changes require resolution when requiring from an `init` file.
 Relative requires from an `init` file will be resolved relative to the directory containing the `init` file, not the `init` file itself.

 This makes requiring a child of a folder from the folder's `init` file unintuitive and inconvenient, `./{self}/child` instead of what currently is `./child`.
-The solution to this is the child require prefix, `:`.
-This prefix allows requiring a child of the current directory from an `init` file to be done with `:child`.
+The solution to this is the child require prefix, `self/`.
+This prefix allows requiring a child of the current directory from an `init` file to be done with `self/child`.

 As an example, consider the following filesystem project structure and table of require resolutions: